The Next Chapter Café

 Moderator

-Neal Hoskins, writer, Director, WingedChariot, UK
+Neal Hoskins, Writer, Director, WingedChariot, UK

 Panel

-Agathe Jacon, Director, La Maison des Histoires, France; Selina Brown, CEO and Founder, Black British Book Festival, UK; Viccy Adams, writer and researcher, Space Chariot, UK; Carolina Ballester, Executive Director, IBBY, Switzerland; Timothée de Fombelle, author, France.
+Agathe Jacon, Co-Director, La Maison des Histoires, France; Selina Brown, CEO and Founder, Black British Book Festival, UK; Viccy Adams, writer and researcher, Space Chariot, UK; Carolina Ballester, Executive Director, IBBY, Switzerland; Timothée de Fombelle, author, France.

 Organised by